-Retirement is one of the most challenging financial goals you will ever have to work toward, as it requires you to anticipate what your daily spending habits will be years or even decades into the future.
-There is no way for you to truly know what your expenses will be in the future, so it’s difficult to imagine what you’ll be paying for decades from now.
+Retirement is one of the most challenging financial goals you’ll ever have to work toward.
+It requires you to anticipate what your daily spending habits will be years, even decades, into the future.
+It’s virtually impossible to predict your future expenses—so it can be difficult to imagine what you’ll be paying decades from now.

 The Rule of 300

-The rule of 300 is incredibly simple.
-Simply take your current monthly expenses and multiply that amount by 300.
-The amount you get is how much you’ll need to have saved to keep living the lifestyle you currently lead when you’re retired.
+For this calculation, you take your current monthly expenses and multiply that amount by 300.
+The resulting amount is an estimate of how much you may need to have saved to keep living the lifestyle you currently lead when you’re retired.

 The 4% Rule

-The 4% rule is based on a study that analyzed data from 1925 to 1995 in order to determine the maximum amount someone could take from their investments during their first year of retirement and ensure they would have enough money, in spite of the fact that the price of goods and services increases during the year.
-Analysts found that because the market tends to grow by 4% or more every year; you could draw 4% of your investments in the first year, adjust that amount for inflation each year and never run out of money over a 30-year period.
-The 4% rule assumes that your portfolio will grow by at least 4% every year to accommodate the rate of inflation.
+Based on a study from 1994 that analyzed data from 1926 to 1976, the 4% Rule seeks to determine the maximum amount someone could take from their investments while adjusting for inflation.
+William P. Bengen, the creator of the concept, argued that individuals could draw 4% of assets in the first year, adjust that amount for inflation each year, and not run out of money over a 30-year period.
+The 4% Rule assumes that portfolios will grow by at least 4% yearly to accommodate for inflation.

 Downsides of the Rule of 300 and 4% Rule

 There are downsides to every forecasting model.
-While both the rule of 300 and the 4% rule are straightforward and easy to use, neither takes every possible scenario into consideration.
+While the Rule of 300 and the 4% Rule may be straightforward, neither considers every possible scenario.

-Even with great health insurance, there is no way to anticipate every possible health care cost you could face when you’re older.
+Like with health insurance, there is no way to anticipate every possible health care cost you could face when you’re older.
 Doctors and treatments can become expensive and could quickly deplete retirement income.

-While the amount that you need for retirement can seem daunting, it’s important to remember that compound interest can make even large numbers easily attainable.
-However, the key is to get started as soon as possible to give compound interest time to get you to that number.
+While the amount that you may need for retirement can seem daunting, we think it’s important to remember that compound interest can help make your goals more attainable.
+We believe the key is to get started as early as possible to help give compound interest time to work.

-Additionally, the amount you need to achieve financial freedom in retirement may have little-to-nothing to do with your income.
-In fact, this amount mostly depends on your expenses.
-By reducing and learning to live with fewer monthly expenses, you’ll reduce the amount of income you need for retirement and reach the amount you need for retirement more quickly since you’ll have more money to invest.
+Additionally, the amount you need to achieve financial freedom in retirement may not be solely based on your income; it also depends on your expenses.
+Reducing and learning to live with fewer monthly expenses may help lower the amount of income you need for retirement—in turn, it could help you reach the amount you need for retirement more quickly.

-The rule of 300 is a simple way to get a general idea of how much money you will need for retirement.
-While neither the 4% rule or the rule of 300 should be used as the sole determination of how much you will need for retirement, it can help you gain perspective on how close you currently are.
-Our experts can help you to choose and set up a retirement plan that will help you achieve your retirement goals more quickly.
-For a free consultation, contact us today.
+The Rule of 300 is a way to get a general idea of how much money you may need for retirement.
+Neither the 4% Rule nor the Rule of 300 should be the sole determination of how much you will need for retirement.
+But they may help you gain perspective on how close you currently are.
+Human Interest offers affordable retirement plans that may help small businesses and their employees save for the future.
+Learn more about starting a plan today.

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.